The owner of Mercadona’s rapador to the Government with a single speech

 To this must be added that it took them a while to supply masks to their employees.
 Roig even had to face an outbreak of internal rebellion and mediate so that it did not reach more.

 Another area of contention with the policies promoted by the Pedro Sánchez government is that of taxes.
-In full controversy over the tax reform promoted by the Ministry of Finance chaired by María Jesús Montero, which will make large companies pay at least 15% in Corporation Tax, Roig has sent a clear message in this regard: you have to “be proud of paying taxes, but those that are due, no more.”
+Treasury chaired by María Jesús Montero, who will make large companies pay at least 15% in Corporation Tax, Roig has sent a clear message in this regard: you have to “be proud of paying taxes, but those that are due, no more.”